Why You Should Start Using Behavioral Segmentation

 Behavioral segmentation is a powerful way to group users.
 It helps marketing and product teams learn how different types of prospects and customers are likely to use their product, how engaged they’ll be, and how long they might remain customers.
 Before we dive into ways you can use behavioral segmentation to improve revenue, retention, and ROI, let’s take a closer look at what it is.

 What is Behavioral Segmentation?
 Behavioral segmentation is a type of analysis that sorts users according to their behavior in an app or website and looks for patterns among different groups.
 Depending on your site, behaviors may include purchases, clicks, likes, media plays, uploads, page views, data entry, or social shares.

 This approach is used by product teams to see which user behaviors correlate with better engagement and retention, so they can modify their product or strategy accordingly.
 As teams analyze the behaviors of their customers, they look for segments that clearly stand out as higher value — users of a specific feature that tend to stick around for longer, people who make frequent purchases that favor your mobile app over your website, or customers with a high annual contract value who all use the same pre-built integration.

 In another article we dig into cohort analysis, a subset of market segmentation that examines users’ actions within a specific time period, and explain how it can be used to lower churn.

-By segmenting users based on their behavior, you can pinpoint factors that contribute the most to your company’s goals, better target customers, and prioritize your efforts towards maximizing the behaviors (and metrics) you’re trying to produce.
+By segmenting users based on their behavior, you can pinpoint factors that contribute the most to your company’s goals, better target customers, and prioritize your efforts towards maximizing the behaviors (and product engagement metrics) you’re trying to produce.

 Demographic Segmentation vs Behavioral Segmentation